• Skip to main content

 Understanding Price-to-Earnings (PE) ratio to know the valuation of stock

-Last Modified on July 8, 2022 by CA Bigyan Kumar Mishra
+Last updated on October 23, 2023 by CA Bigyan Kumar Mishra

 PE ratio, which is also known as price-to-earnings ratio, is the most popular indicator used by investors for stock election.